libmanuk/DOSPDFtkMerge/README.md

 ## How to use this batch script.

-1. Place a copy of the .bat file in a directory that has image files that need to be merged into a multipage PDF.
+1. Set up a working directory structure as outlined below.
-2. Move all other files out of the directory.
+2. Move directories of source files to be merged in the input subdir.

+If you want to merge a single set of files:

-3. Double click on the .bat file.
+1. Double click on the DOSPDFtkMerge_s.bat file
-4. Provide inputs for the questions you will be prompted to answer.
+2. Provide inputs for the questions you will be prompted to answer.

+If you want to batch any number of file sets:

+1. Use the directions below to 'Build a batch_processing.bat file'.
+2. Double click on completed batch_processing.bat file.

 ## Directory structure.